Cuba Travel Tips

 or at regional subsidiaries of the Banco Financiero International.

-Cuban money exchange CADECA - the government-run currency exchange, has locations throughout Cuban cities for converting foreign money to pesos.
-Hotels and other tourist haunts will also change money, but they give even worse exchange rates.
-Cubans Pesos 24 exchange to 1 $CUC Convertible Pesos
+Cuban money exchange CADECA - the government-run currency exchange, has locations throughout Cuban cities for converting foreign money to $CUC.
+Hotels and other tourist haunts will also change money, but they give e worse exchange rates.
+Cubans Pesos exchange CP 24 = 1 $CUC Convertible Pesos.

-The exchange rates are based on Cuban Convertible Peso US$ 1 to 1 CUC$.
+The exchange rates are based on Cuban Convertible Peso CUC$ 1.00 to US$ 1.00

 You will need to show your passport to exchage money in bank.

-The best, cheapest exchange rate you will get in CADECA - Casas de Cambio.
+The best exchange rate you will get in CADECA - Casas de Cambio.

 $ € £ Currency converter